-In traditional job hunting, it’s good practice to know some vital information about the company that offers a job.
+It’s good practice to know some vital information about the company that offers a job in traditional job hunting.
 Do some research online and see if the hiring manager or recruiter is a real person and a legitimate professional who looks for candidates.
 The same goes for the employer or company.

 Many sites that offer online jobs display ratings and feedback for employers.
 If you can’t find any information that will verify that the person or company is real, you may want to reconsider and move on to other job offers.

 #4 If it’s too good to be true, be wary

 Online jobs offer flexibility and even high salaries that you cannot enjoy in an office job.
 However, it doesn’t mean that you’ll quickly accept a job offer that promises a high salary, paid benefits, flexibility, and fewer work hours every week.